 - 1. New Student Orientation

 - 2. Registration

 - 3. Professional Academic Advising

 - a.
 Professional Academic Advisor Assignment by Program of Study for all new and current students

 - b.
 Early Alert & Follow-up

 - Academic Planning through completion (semester by semester) for all new and current students

 - 4. Faculty engagement

 - 5. Student Success Technological systems

 - a.
 Starfish

 - b.
 Student Academic Planning

 - c.
 Focus 2

+- d.
+Handshake

+- e.
+InterviewStream

 - 6. Career Services

-- S.O.C.R.A.T.E.S.
-Tutorial Services and Labs (Math Lab, Writing Lab, & ESL Lab)
+- 7. Testing Services

 - 8. Continued Follow-Up (during first semester and subsequently)